We may earn affiliate commissions for the recommended products. Learn more.

 Password generator

-Meanwhile, the LastPass password generator is rather simple and you can create a password containing up to 99 characters.
+Meanwhile, the LastPass password generator is rather simple.
+You can create a password containing up to 99 characters.

 Password sharing

 With 1Password, you can share items with recipients that aren’t 1Password users.
 The feature for that is called Psst!
-(Password secure sharing tool) All you need to do is just open an item to get a link, which you can share with anyone.
+(Password Secure Sharing Tool).
+All you need to do is just open an item to get a link, which you can share with anyone.
+This feature lets you set passwords to expire after a chosen time or use them just once (one-time links).

 With LastPass, you can share credentials only with other LastPass users.
 You can also manage the access to the login credentials.
 A downside is that LastPass asks you to verify your email address before letting you share anything quite frequently.